Building Defect Bond Scheme Inspections

 We ensure that our reports are understandable by the owners corporation.
 However, our team is also available to explain the report for any complex issues found during the strata bond scheme inspection.
 Our reports are formatted for lodgement with the Courts should an unresolved matter escalate into legal action.

 Effective Building & Consultancy will provide a fee proposal to carry out strata building bond scheme inspection of the building.
 After the inspection, we will give you a detailed report and a brief scope of rectification work.
+For a complete Strata Building Bond and Inspections Scheme that allows you to effectively resolve mediations and necessary rectification works, book an appointment an inspection today.

 For Builders and Developers